MehreenMehreen/muharaf/readme.md

 # Acknowledgements

 We thank Stephen Randall Filios from Family Search for initiating discussions and providing feedback on tagging page elements in document images.
+We thank Elham Abdallah who is the Assistant University Librarian at USEK for providing support and coordinating work between NC State and USEK.

-We thank Elham Abdallah for providing support and coordinating work between NC State and USEK.
+We acknowledge the computing resources provided by North Carolina State University High- Performance Computing Services Core Facility (RRID:SCR_022168).
+We also thank Andrew Petersen for his assistance and technical guidance on running jobs on the HPC.

-This work was supported in part by the National Endowment for the Humanities (FAIN: ZPA-283823-265 22), Family Search, and the ECE Undergraduate Research Program at NC State.
+This work was supported in part by the National Endowment for the Humanities (FAIN: ZPA-283823- 22), Family Search, and the ECE Undergraduate Research Program at NC State.

 # Citation